meekotherogue/by-night/old/old.md

   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done post university, and are sorted by year they were completed.
+Here is the collection of my oldest artwork that I have a record of!
+Dating from between 1997 and 2007.